WeblateOrg/weblate/docs/api.rst

     .. note::

-       Please make sure that :guilabel:`Resource details to send` is set to *All*, otherwise Weblate will not be able to match your Azure repository.
+       Please ensure that :guilabel:`Resource details to send` is set to *All*, otherwise Weblate will not be able to match your Azure repository.

     .. seealso::